The chakrita lab: a game-changing agricultural initiative here at Finch Bay

 Seeing the potential impact of the Chakrita Lab to support the food sovereignty of Galapagos, Merlo and Veintimilla began to look into how they could take their project to the islands.
 They applied to the 2014 Greenovators Prize, co-sponsored by Earth University and the Inter-American Development Bank, which offered seed money to fund young entrepreneurs who proposed projects with a high environmental impact.

 Out of the 750 entrepreneurial projects that applied, Chakrita Lab was selected in the category of Resilient Agriculture for the highest monetary prize available.
-With this initial investment, the young entrepreneurs were able to test out their project in the Galapagos.
+With this initial investment, the young entrepreneurs were able to test out their projects in the Galapagos.
 When they first started setting up shop in Galapagos in December 2014, they pursued partnerships with local governmental organizations in Puerto Baquerizo Moreno.
 However, although everyone was quickly able to see the potential impact of the Chakrita Lab initiative, none of these initial contacts proved to the fruitful.

 And that’s where Chakrita Lab becomes part of the story of Finch Bay.
 Veintimilla and Merlo decided to look for a partner in the private sector, a partner with a demonstrated commitment to sustainability in the Galapagos, a partner who would have a real commercial interest in the success of the Chakrita Lab garden and whose product would benefit from the hyperlocal production of herbs and vegetables.
 After presenting their project to Roque Sevilla, Veintimilla and Merlo got to work on putting up the installations of Chakrita Lab’s first pilot garden.